 Has this ever happened to you?
 You try to contact the person you may have a meeting with or perhaps you need to discuss something with this person and you do a quick search in your email and you find their email, boom!
 Success and so quickly, gotta love gmail :) Then a quick scan of the email finds absolutely no mention of a phone number for this person.
 My glee turns quickly into frustration.
 Have you experienced this?

 MAD magazine has been around a long time, in fact since 1952.
 Below is the very first cover published for the October/November edition.
 Above is a portion of the October 2012 cover.
 (Notice the caricatures of Romney and Obama?)
 See a compendium of MAD covers at Doug Gilford's MAD cover site.

-As a “creative entrepreneur”, (that's the term Cyn uses to describe herself) she provides beautifully designed and cost-effective marketing solutions to business owners.
-As Creative Director at Cynergie Studio, Cyn works hard to align business messaging with appropriate business graphics, sales materials, websites, marketing strategies, content management, blogs, videos, and social media channels to help build business and earn revenue.
+As a creative entrepreneur, (that's the term Cyn uses to describe herself) she provides beautifully designed and cost-effective marketing solutions to business owners.
+As Creative Director at Cynergie Studio, Cyn works hard to align business messaging with appropriate business graphics, marketing strategies, content management, blogs, videos, and social media channels to help clients build business and earn revenue.

 Ever wonder what the bits and pieces of a well organized book are called?
 The following elements make up the anatomy of a published book though they may not always be in the order presented here.

 A friend suggested I look up this TED talk about book design.
 WOW!
 I'm so glad I did.
 Chip Kidd is an awesome designer and his attitude is spunky and fun.
 He was a lot of fun to watch and listen to, even if you don't care a bit about book design.